ManuWar73/Binary0011/README.md

 # Binary0011

-a binary themed mod for mindustry v7. the "Java port" and complete rework of my old (hjson) mod "Binary0011".
-<br>the way you can compile/implement is in the text below.
+a binary themed mod for mindustry v7. the "Java port" and complete rework of my old (hjson) mod "Binary0011". the way you can compile/implement is in the text below.

 ## Building for Desktop Testing